flusio/Flus/README.md

 - the **news** to keep control over your newsfeed;
 - the **profile** to share links with others.

-You can try flusio for free at [demo.flus.fr](https://demo.flus.fr/).
+You can try Flus for free at [demo.flus.fr](https://demo.flus.fr/).

 It’s [free/libre software](https://en.wikipedia.org/wiki/Free_software)
 (politically speaking) while being supported by a micro-enterprise to ensure its viability.
 The main service is available to French people at [flus.fr](https://flus.fr).
 You can help to fund the development by taking a subscription to the service.

-flusio is licensed under [AGPL 3](/LICENSE.txt).
+Flus is licensed under [AGPL 3](/LICENSE.txt).

 ![Screenshot of the news page with 3 links](/public/static/screenshot.webp)

 ## Credits and dependencies

-flusio is built upon the work of many other people:
+Flus is built upon the work of many other people:

 - the user experience and interface have been designed with the help of [Maiwann](https://www.maiwann.net/);
 - the logo has been made by [Clara Chambon](https://www.clara-chambon.fr/);